martinfleis/phd-thesis/source/10_Existing approaches to classification of urban form.md

 Looking at the structure of the classification results, we can talk about *flat* and *hierarchical* models.
 Flat models generally define all classes as equal and do not specify the relationship between them, either because it could not be specified or because the model does not focus on such aspect.
 And example is general land use classification, which is flat in the nature (residential use, commercial, industrial etc.) and relationship between different classes is conceptually complicated to define.
 Hierarchical models specify, either numerically or conceptually, relationship between different classes and hence offer certain level of flexibility of classification as their structure can be interpreted on multiple levels of resolution.
 That allows division of elements into two macro classes or multiple micro classes within the same system.
 Typical example is biological taxonomy of species, where different levels of resolution are represented by domains, kingdoms, families or species.
 Typical hierarchical classification is, compared to flat models, computationally or conceptually more challenging, but the flexibility which it brings (where applicable) is usually valuable.

 Methodologically, we can distinguish two key approaches - one is conceptual and other is numerical, or in other words, one is *typology* and the other is *taxonomy*.
 Typology is a conceptual classification, where resulting classes represent concepts, not empirical cases [@bailey1994; @marradi1990].
 Which means that typologies can be seen as *qualitative classifications*, because there is generally no statistics involved.
 The land use case mentioned above is a good example of a typology.
 On the other side is taxonomy, which is quantitative classification, with classes being empirical entities [@bailey1994; @sneath1973].
 As with the term classification, taxonomy is also used to describe both process and end result.
 Specific position has *numerical taxonomy* [sokal and sneath 1963], which is quantitative, algorithmic classification (more on numerical taxonomy is in section XXX==link ch4==).
 Conceptually, literature knows three terms for quantitative classification based on statistical analysis.
 One is mentioned numerical taxonomy.
 The other is term *cluster analysis*, describing the process of classification.
 As @bailey1994 points out, the methods of numerical taxonomy can generally be classified as clustering algorithms, making the numerical taxonomy in a sense of a process and cluster analysis "*virtually synonymous*" (p.7).
 To complicate things further, machine learning area uses term *unsupervised classification* for cluster analysis, but these two (together with *clustering*) are equal.
-Within this research, term taxonomy will be used to describe the end result only, while cluster analysis, clustering and unsupervised classification may be used interchangeably. \footnote{Since we are talking about unsupervised classification, it is worth noting that supervised classification is a bit different concept and it technically is rather labelling or classing.
+Within this research, term taxonomy will be used to describe the end result only, while cluster analysis and clustering may be used interchangeably.
+Unsupervised classification is left only for occasions where it is needed. \footnote{Since we are talking about unsupervised classification, it is worth noting that supervised classification is a bit different concept and it technically is rather labelling or classing.
 It is a tool to sort features into pre-defined categories, unlike all above, which encompass the determination of categories as well.
 Again, this is terminological issue, but because it is not used in this work, we can leave it out.}

 The reasons why is classification useful has @bailey1994 summarised in ten fundamental advantages, which are all transferable to urban morphology and classification of spatial structure of cities.
 A classification is a tool for *description* (1), giving an overview of all classes within data, based on the same criteria.
 The classified data has *reduced complexity* (2) to a manageable extent.
 We cannot deal with all individual animals on Earth, but we can work with their taxonomy, significantly reducing the amount of information to deal with.
 Classification can be used to identify *similarities* (3) and *differences* (4) among cases.
 Identification of similarities allows us to treat all individuals of a single class of similar classes equally (e.g. *be aware of snakes* or *go shopping to commercial district*).
 On the other hand, we can distinguish subtle differences between rather similar entities (e.g. difference between venomous and non-venomous snakes is quite helpful).
 A classification, if done properly, is defined by *an exhaustive list of dimensions* (5) on which different classes are based.
 In such a case, the resulting classification can be very comprehensive, while capturing the relationships between classes and dimensions, which is useful for further analysis and profiling of classes.
 That allows quick, straightforward *comparison* (6) of classes from different parts of classification structure.
 Complete list of classes can serve as the *inventory* (7) for management purposes and allows the study of *relationships* (8) among dimensions, relative to the structure of the classification.
 Moreover, classes can be used as *criteria for measurement* (9), where one class is the criterion and assessed according to similarity with the criterion (e.g. *how close is snake A to a python?* or *how similar is neighbourhood A to Manhattan?*).
 Finally, classification may be very *versatile* (10), as it can represent both individual units under scrutiny and their location within property space, but also describe the whole sample of units. (pp.12 - 14).